agourlay/cornichon/README.md

 }
 ```

-A feature fails - if one or more scenarios fail
+A feature fails - if one or more scenarios fail.

-A scenario fails - if at a step fails.
+A scenario fails - if at least one step fails.

 A scenario will stop at the first failed step and ignore the remaining steps.